Group IV photonics

 A germanium microdisk side coupled to a fiber taper

-- Develop a CMOS-compatible laser source at 1.5 microns based on strained and doped epitaxial germanium on silicon
+- Develop a CMOS-compatible laser source based on tensile-strained and doped epitaxial germanium on silicon

 - Need for CMOS-compatibility for laser sources in optical interconnects

 - Germanium can be easily integrated monolithically on silicon

 Germanium is an indirect band gap semiconductor, and as such it is ordinarily a poor optical emitter.
 However, the indirect band edge is only 0.165 eV below the direct band edge, and this offset can be decreased or even reversed by applying a sufficient tensile strain.
 Furthermore, even with indirect-gap Ge, n-type doping can be used to fill up states in the indirect valley and make the material quasi-direct-gap.
 Finding suitable fabrication methods to heavily strain and dope germanium while integrating high-Q optical cavities, minimizing non-radiative recombination, and avoiding free carrier absorption can be difficult, and we are exploring this area in order to address these issues.

 - Electroluminescence in Ge-on-Si diodes was demonstrated with heavy n-type doping: Op.
 Ex.
 17, 10019 (2009).